reinike96/testcodex/README.md

 ## Mario Game

-This repository includes a simple Mario-like platformer written in Python using Pygame.
+This repository includes a basic Mario-style platformer written in Python using Pygame.
+Collect coins and avoid the enemy while the camera scrolls horizontally.
 To run the game:

 1. Install dependencies:
    ```bash